g33ya/BubbleUp/gamedevplan.md

 When giving the customer their drink, they smile if the order is correct and frown if it is incorrect.
 The facial expressions can vary between customers during the conversations, some may have a mad expression, while others can have a happy or sad expression

-Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).

 Selection sound, to indicate that the user has clicked something Phone Buzz Sound to indicate when there is something on the phone the player should see: new item unlocked, mental note made, etc.
 Bell sound at the start of shop day
 Energy & Stress Levels will change based off the player’s interaction Happy twinkle sound at the end of a good day (stress levels low), whomp sound at the end of a bad day (stress levels high)

-Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing regarding the learning objectives.

 If the character ended the day poorly, a ‘DUN DUN’ (negative feedback sound) would play If the character ended the day on a good note, a ‘Sparkle’ (positive feedback sound) would play